Koh Rong: Settlements and infrastructure

-There are four distinguishable villages on Koh Rong—Koh Tuich Village in the south-east, Prek Svay in the north-east, Daem Thkov (Sangkat Village) in the east, and Sok San Village in the west.
+There are four distinguishable villages on Koh Rong—Koh Touch Village in the south-east, Prek Svay in the north-east, Daem Thkov (Sangkat Village) in the east, and Sok San Village in the west.
 Most local residents live from fishing (70%) and small scale crop cultivation (30%), although an increasing number has found jobs in the quickly growing tourism sector.
-This is particularly true for Koh Tuich Village, where tourist businesses currently outnumber residential homes.
+This is particularly true for Koh Touch Village, where tourist businesses currently outnumber residential homes.

-Apart from narrow paths in the jungle—many of these are dead ends that had been created by illegal loggers—there exists absolutely no road network.
 The island's interior remains non-populated, villages and holiday resorts are confined to the coast and the beaches.
-Conveniently all transport goes via sea routes.
-As of 2016, local residents and visitors can take advantage of a well-functioning ferry network.

-Extensive road clearings do foreshadow the island's future as a major tourist destination, yet as the developer's Chinese investment partner has dropped out of the team, funding remains uncertain.
-The Ministry of Tourism has expressed indirect discontent and is likely to cancel development licenses, if these important islands are left undeveloped.

-In September 2012 the island was hooked up with the internet to Sihanoukville on the main land.
+In September 2012, the island was hooked up with the internet to Sihanoukville on the main land.
 The Royal Group dropped a fiber-glass cable in the gulf's waters—a distance of almost 30 kilometers.
 Still, none of the infrastructural projects are yet under way and according to The Phnom Penh Post: "plans are foggy".

+Tourism

+In 2010, developers on Koh Rong were warned by Cambodian authorities over environmental and development concerns as tourism and infrastructure projects on the island began to accelerate.

+In 2026, Lethwei world champion Dave Leduc announced the construction of Kong MMA on Koh Rong, a multi-sport international training center.
+The President of the Kun Khmer Federation of Cambodia, HE Maj.
+Gen. Khov Chhay described the project as the largest and most modern MMA and Kun Khmer training facilities being developed in Cambodia, and as a future landmark for both martial arts and tourism.